 For all hyperparameters, I choose what I determined to be some commonly accepted "best practice" or "proof of concept" defaults after some searching on Stack Overflow and Reddit.

-I mentioned it before, but you might also notice input_dim=13
+I mentioned it before, but you might also notice input_dim=13 appearing frequently.
+This indicates

-that I chose to use MFCCs over spectrograms, the latter of which are input_dim=161
+that I chose to use MFCCs over spectrograms, the latter of which are input_dim=161.

-The following cell will train model_0
+The following cell will train model_0:

 train_model(input_to_softmax=model_0,